The quantum metric structure of quantum SU(2): Quantum metrics on quantum

 This notation is compatible with our already existing notation for spectral projections by the remarks at the end of Section \ref{ss:schur}.
 We emphasise that both $\Pi^L_n$ and $E_M^L$ induce operators on $C(SU_q(2))$ via the relations

 for all $x \in C(SU_q(2))$.
 Notice in this respect that

-The aim of this subsection is to prove that $E_M^L$ is an $L_{t,q}^{\max}$-contraction onto the spectral $M$-band $B^M_q$, and that $E_M^L$ approximates the identity map on the $L_{t,q}^{\max}$-unit ball better and better as $M$ grows.
-This sets the stage for an application of Corollary \ref{cor:approx-cor}.
-Note that $E_M^L$ is a unital contraction by Lemma \ref{l:compcont} and hence positive (see e.g.~the second paragraph in Section \ref{sec:qcms}) so that it indeed makes sense to attempt to apply Corollary \ref{cor:approx-cor}. \\
+The aim of this subsection is to prove that $E_M^L$ is an $L_{t,q}^{\max}$-contraction onto the spectral $M$-band $B^M_q$ and that $E_M^L$ approximates the identity map on the $L_{t,q}^{\max}$-unit ball better and better as $M$ grows, thus setting the stage for an application of Corollary \ref{cor:approx-cor}.

 We are also interested in the completely bounded operator $\int_t^V \colon \B B( L^2(SU_q(2))^{\op 2}) \to \B B( L^2(SU_q(2))^{\op 2})$ defined by the formula

 where we recall that $\gamma:=\SmallMatrix{1& 0 \\0&-1} \in \B B( L^2(SU_q(2))^{\op 2})$ and that $\varphi_t \colon \zz \ti \zz \to \cc$ was introduced in \eqref{eq:varphi}.
 Remark that the Schur multiplier $\B M(\varphi_t)$ is also defined relative to the spectral subspace decomposition given in \eqref{eq:decompspin}.
 We record that $\B M(\varphi_t)$ induces a bounded operator on $C(SU_q(2))$: indeed, for each $m \in \zz$ and $x \in A^m_q$ we have the formula